31. How to practice being an honest person

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three

-You must be an honest person, you must have a sense of responsibility when you face problems, and you must find ways to seek the truth to resolve problems.
-Do not be a treacherous person.
-If you shirk responsibility and wash your hands of it when problems arise, even unbelievers will condemn you, not to mention God’s house!
+You must be an honest person, you must have a sense of responsibility when you face problems, and you must try every means possible to seek the truth to resolve problems.
+You absolutely must not be a treacherous person.
+If you only concern yourself with shirking responsibility and washing your hands of it when problems arise, you would even be condemned for this behavior among nonbelievers, not to mention in God’s house!
 This is condemned and cursed by God and God’s chosen people despise and reject such behavior.
 God loves honest people, but hates deceitful and slippery people.
-If you are a treacherous person and attempt to play tricks, will God not hate you?
+If you are a treacherous person and attempt to play tricks, will God not loathe you?
 Will God’s house simply let you off the hook?
 Sooner or later, you will be held accountable.
 God likes honest people and dislikes treacherous people.
 Everyone should understand this clearly, and stop being confused and doing foolish things.
-Momentary ignorance is understandable, but refusing to accept the truth at all is just obstinacy.
+Momentary ignorance is excusable, but refusing to accept the truth at all is just obstinacy.
 Honest people can take responsibility.
 They do not consider their own gains and losses, they just safeguard the work and interests of God’s house.
 They have kind and honest hearts that are like bowls of clear water that one can see the bottom of at a glance.
 There is also transparency in their actions.
 A deceitful person always plays tricks, always disguises things, covers up, and wraps themselves up so tightly that no one can see through them.
-People can’t see through your inner thoughts, but God can see the deepest things in your heart.
-If God sees that you are not an honest person, that you are slippery, that you never accept the truth, that you are always trying to deceive Him, and that you do not hand your heart over to Him, then God will not like you, He will hate and abandon you.
-Those who prosper among the unbelievers, who are silver-tongued and quick-witted, what kind of people are they?
+People can’t see through to their inner thoughts, but God can scrutinize the deepest things in their heart.
+If God sees that they are not an honest person, and that they are slippery—never accepting the truth, always engaging in deceit against God, and never handing their heart over to Him—then God will not like them, He will loathe and abandon them.
+Those who prosper among the nonbelievers, who are silver-tongued and quick-witted, what kind of people are they?
 Is this clear to you?
 What is their essence?
-It can be said that they are all extraordinarily shrewd, they are all extremely deceitful and treacherous, they are the genuine devil Satan.
+It can be said that they are all extraordinarily shrewd, they are all extremely deceitful and treacherous, they are the genuine devils and Satans.
 Could God save someone such as this?
-God hates nothing more than devils—people who are deceitful and treacherous.
-God absolutely will not save such people, so whatever you do, do not be this kind of person.
+God loathes nothing more than devils—people who are deceitful and treacherous.
+God definitely will not save such people, so you absolutely must not be this kind of person.
 Those who are quick-witted and consider all the angles when they speak, who are smooth and slick and look to see which way the wind blows when they deal with matters—I tell you, God loathes these people the most, people like this are beyond saving.
-When people are deceitful and treacherous, no matter how nice their words may sound, they are still deceptive lies.
-The nicer their words sound, the more they are the devil Satan.
+When people are deceitful and treacherous, no matter how nice their words may sound, they are still devilish words that deceive people.
+The nicer their words sound, the more they are devils and Satans.
 These are exactly the kind of people that God despises most.
-What do you say: Can people who are deceitful, good at lying and smooth-tongued receive the work of the Holy Spirit?
+What do you say: Can people who are deceitful and smooth-tongued, and often lie, receive the work of the Holy Spirit?
 Can they receive the illumination and enlightenment of the Holy Spirit?
 Absolutely not.
 What is God’s attitude toward people who are deceitful and treacherous?
-He detests and rejects them, He sidelines them and pays them no heed, He regards them as of the same class as animals.
-In God’s eyes, such people are merely wearing human skin; in their essence, they are of the same kind as the devil Satan, they are walking corpses, and God will never save them.
+He spurns them, He sets them aside and pays them no heed, He regards them as of the same class as animals.
+In God’s eyes, such people are merely wearing human skin; in their essence, they are of the same kind as the devils and Satan, they are walking corpses, and God will never save them.

 —The Word, Vol. 5.
 The Responsibilities of Leaders and Workers.
 The Responsibilities of Leaders and Workers (8)